renaldig/csv-postgres-import/README.md

 # csv-postgres-import

 Task for Medipass Backend Challenge.
 Dependencies are already included in the module, so simply need to run npm start to retrieve data.
+Program is configured for Postgres Database.
 At the moment, the program is configured to retrieve a csv file from a website.

 To run, the following steps are required: